captionpoint/captionpoint-plays/FIRST-LADY-TV.md

 ---

 You… Really?
 You've watched my show?
-Well I'm very flattered… That's very kind of you to say...
+Well I'm very flattered…

+---That's very kind of you to say...

 ---

 And you've enjoyed it… No, that is true.
 You don't have to be Jewish.

-That's absolutely true.
+---That's absolutely true.

 ---